 - If the faculty member determines there is evidence of cheating, the faculty member will determine the Academic Penalty as it pertains to the course in question.
-The academic penalty includes but is not limited to a failing grade for the assignment and/ or a failing grade for the course are the most likely Academic Penalties. - The student's recourse for an Academic Penalty is to follow the Grade Appeal process. - The faculty member will then document the violation and the Academic Penalty on an Incident Report and forward a copy of this report to the appropriate academic dean.

-- The appropriate academic dean will forward notification of the incident and course level penalty to the Dean of Student Services. - The Dean of Student Services will meet with any of the principal parties necessary to determine whether further disciplinary action (over and above the Academic Penalty) is necessary.
+The academic penalty includes but is not limited to a failing grade for the assignment and/ or a failing grade for the course are the most likely Academic Penalties. - The student's recourse for an Academic Penalty is to follow the Grade Appeal process. - > The faculty member will then document the violation and the Academic Penalty - Please refer to the Student Handbook for the most current information. on an Incident Report and forward a copy of this report to the appropriate academic dean. - > The appropriate academic dean will forward notification of the incident and course level penalty to the Dean of Student Services. - > The Dean of Student Services will meet with any of the principal parties necessary to determine whether further disciplinary action (over and above the Academic Penalty) is necessary.
 Such actions including but not limited to probation, suspension, or administrative withdrawal from an academic major may result.
 The imposition of further disciplinary action based on a violation of the Academic Honesty Policy is subject to the Due Process procedure set forth herein.